nbenad/FinalProjectH6/README.md

   - Overview on each country's performace over all Olympic games; data including medals count and categories of sport the country is better at.

 ### What Data-Driven Questions do we hope to answer
-- How has the number of metals each country has won changed over time?
+- How do countries do in each sport?
+What are their specializations?
-  - We can use the data we have found to graph the number of medals won grouped by country each year.
-With the overview from [The Winter Games](https://www.dremio.com/the-winter-olympics/), we can easily see the trend of metals won or lost over the years.
+  - We can use the data we have found to graph the number of medals won grouped by country and sports.
+Then, listing out some of the best-performing sports for each country(evaluated by weighting differnt medals).
 - How do Athletes' heights depend on the sport in which they compete in?
 Do Athlete height distributions change depending on sport?
   - To solve this, we can display a boxplot of athlete's height based on the sport they compete in.
 - What proportion of gold metal winners, only have won one metal in their career?